 You know that little bit of homemade ranch dressing or peanut butter that gets stuck in the bottom of the jar?
 Use a mini spatula!
 It’s perfect for getting out the remaining bits in condiment jars and helps stretch your budget when you can get just one more sandwich or one more serving our of a jar.

-Plus is SUPER handy when you’re measuring sticky stuff like honey or maple syrup for maple oatmeal bread.
-Knowing you didn’t leave any remnants behind means the recipe tasting how it should and not leaving any behind just to get washed down the drain.
+Plus it’s SUPER handy when you’re measuring sticky stuff like honey or maple syrup for maple oatmeal bread.
+Not leaving remnants behind means the recipe will taste how it should, plus nothing gets washed down the drain!

 Quick Gift Idea: Tie a mini spatula around the top of a jar of honey or peanut butter with a ribbon.